 There is a persistent idea that having many credit cards can damage your credit score, and indeed, this is true if those credit cards aren't handled responsibly.
 However, simply having multiple credit cards in your purse or wallet isn't going to automatically affect your credit score in a negative way.
 In fact, it could even benefit your finances so long as they're managed responsibly.
-The key is knowing how many credit cards are too many for you.
+The key is understanding how credit cards work and knowing how many credit cards are too many for you.

 The simple fact is that there isn't one answer to the question, "how many credit cards is right for me?"
 Rather, the answer depends on your individual financial needs and wants and your ability to manage repayments, keep track of your balances and spend wisely.

 So, what should you bear in mind when weighing up whether you have the right number of cards for you or whether you need to add another one to your collection?

 On average, most people have between 3 and 4 credit cards each.
 But that doesn't mean that one credit card isn't the right number for your needs.
 In fact, you need to weigh up the pros and cons of utilising more than one credit card before you decide to apply for another one, and you need to know how having multiple credit cards could affect your credit score and financial situation for the better or worse in the long-run.

 Using several credit cards can be very beneficial as long as you know how to utilise them wisely.